 - (1) The amounts of future interest payments in the table above are based on the amount outstanding on the term loan, estimated rates of interest over the term of the variable rate portion and the rates in effect on our interest rate swap.
 The terms of the senior secured credit facility required us to hedge the cash flow variability of interest for at least 50% of the term loan.
 In March of 2007, NCM LLC entered into fixed interest rate swap arrangements hedging \$550.0 million (\$137.5 million of which is with Lehman) of the \$725.0 million senior secured credit facility at a fixed interest rate of 6.734%.
 In addition, we have a variable rate revolving credit agreement.
 Debt service requirements under this agreement depend on the amounts borrowed and the level of the base interest rate, in addition to a commitment fee on the unused portion of the revolving credit facility.
-See further discussion of the secured credit facility under "-Financial Condition and Liquidity-Financings" above. - (2) The value in this table represents the maximum potential payout.
+See further discussion of the secured credit facility under "- Financial Condition and Liquidity-Financings" above. - (2) The value in this table represents the maximum potential payout.
 The obligation is recorded in other liabilities as a contingent liability at its estimated cost of \$4.5 million, which is net of the estimated value of the assets that would be received upon the exercise of the put right.
 See further discussion of the obligation under Note 11 to the consolidated financial statements included elsewhere in this document. - (3) The value in this table represents the maximum potential payout.
 For additional details see the information provided under Note 11 to the consolidated financial statements included elsewhere in this document.

 The amended and restated ESAs entered into at the completion of our IPO require payments based on a combination of founding member attendance and the number of digital screens of each founding member.
-The amount relating to the attendance factor will vary from quarter to quarter and year to year as theatre attendance varies while the amount relating to the screens factor will be more predictable but will also vary quarter to quarter and year to year as screens are converted to digital screens and other screens are added or removed through acquisition, divestiture or closure activities of the founding members.
+The amount relating to the attendance factor will vary from quarter to quarter and year to year as streens are converted to digital screens and other screens are doded or removed through acquisition, divestiture or closure activities of the founding members.
 The payments made to founding members also will vary due to the escalation of the rates paid for each factor pursuant to the amended and restated ESAs.
 The table above does not include amounts payable under the amended and restated ESAs as they are based on variable factors, which are not capable of precise estimation.